justinnaldzin/big-data-benchmarking/README.md

 ./big-data-benchmarking.py "Oracle Database" -i 10
 ```

-- Create tables on the database using all CSV files in the default datapath
+- Create tables on the database using all CSV datasets in the default `/big-data-benchmarking/data/` path
 ```sh
 ./big-data-benchmarking.py "Oracle Database" -c
 ```

-- Create tables specifying a different directory than the default `/big-data-benchmarking/data/` path where the CSV dataset resides
+- Create tables specifying a different directory than the default path where the CSV datasets reside
 ```sh
 ./big-data-benchmarking.py "Oracle Database" -c -p /some/other/path/
 ```